Nianze/nianze.github.io/content/post/2018-02-06-make-interfaces-easy-to-use-correctly.md

 Good interfaces are easy to use correctly and hard to use incorrectly.
 <!--more-->

-To design a good interface, it's always good to make the interface in consistency and behave compatibily with built-in types - clients already know how types like `int` behave, so we should strive to make our types behave the same way.
+To design a good interface, it's always good to make the interface in consistency and behave in compatibility with built-in types.
+After all, clients already know how types like `int` behave, so we should strive to make our types behave the same way.
 A good (though not perfect) example is the interface to STL containers: every STL container has a _member function_ named `size` that tells how many objects are in the container.
 On the contrary, in **Java**, we use the `length` _property_ for arrays, the `length` _method_ for `String`s, and the `size` _method_ for `List`s; as for **.Net**, `Arrays` have a property named `Length`, while `ArrayList`s have a property named `Count`.
 No matter how convenient modern IDEs may be, inconsistency imposes mental fricition into a developer's work.

-Another way to think of the interface design is to consider the kinds of mistakes that clients might make, and we could try the following 4 ways:
+A good way to think of the interface design is to consider the kinds of mistakes that clients might make, and we could try the following 4 ways:

 1. Creating new types
 2. Constraining object values